 Now that the UK has left the EU, free movement between Great Britain and the EU ended on 1st Jan 2021.
-With all the changes taking place how will working on a Superyacht after Brexit effect you?
+With all the changes taking place, how will working on a Superyacht after Brexit affect you?

 Travelling to the EU after 1st January 2021

 British Citizens can travel to any EU member state without a visa.
 However, under the new rules, Brits, along with other Non-EU nationals, will only have the right to stay for up to 90 days in any 180-day period within the Schengen area.

 The Schengen Area is a group of 26 EU and Non-Eu countries that agreed to free movement across internal borders without the need for passport checks.
 The 90/180 rule relates to entry and exit from the entire Schengen Area apart from Bulgaria, Croatia, Cyprus, Romania, and Ireland.